 Scope: All intended learning outcomes of the module.
 Students will individually produce an argumentative essay dealing with a topic related to the discussion in the class and based on an analysis of academic scholarship.

 Completion: To pass this module, the examination has to be passed with at least 45%.
 7.6 Empires and Nation States

-Module Name Empires and Nation n States Module Code CO-662 Level (type) Year 2 (CORE) СР 5 Module Componer nts Number Name Туре СР CO-662-A Empires and Nat tion States Seminar 5.0 Module Coordinator Dr. Julia Timpe Program Affiliat Internation ion al Relations: Politics and History (IRPH) Mandatory Status Mandatory elective for IRPH Entry Requirements Frequency Annually Forms of Le Teaching arning and Pre-requisites Co-requisites Knowledge, Abilities, or Skills (Fall) • Seminar (35 hours), with ☑ IRPH CHOICE Module Introduction to 🖾 None • Basic understanding of Modern (European) Duration size Self Study (90 hours) Workload Modern European History History Willingness to engage in class debate 1 semester 125 hours
+Module Name Module Code Level (type) СР Empires and Nation States CO-662 Year 2 (CORE) 5 Module Componer nts Number Name Туре СР CO-662-A Empires and Nati on States Seminar 5.0 Module Coordinator Dr. Julia Timpe Program Affiliation International Relations: Politics and History (IRPH) Mandatory Status Mandatory elective for IRPH Entry Requirements Frequency Forms of Lea Teaching rning and Pre-requisites Co-requisites Knowledge, Abilities, or Skills (Fall) • Seminar (35 of hours), with s classroom small class ⊠ IRPH CHOICE Module 🖾 None Basic understanding size • Self-study (90) hours) Introduction to Modern of Modern (European) History Duration Workload European History Willingness to engage in class debate 1 semester 125 hours